TAS-project/frontend/README.md

-# a website for reading and writing
+# TAS : a website for reading and writing books

 Hi, welcome to TAS (The Authors Society) in this website you can read the books of people who are members of TAS.